 Welcome to the Unitarian Universalist Church of Las Cruces, a progressive, diverse and caring church community.
 Our families come in all types and sizes and express the diversity of the American experience – singles, retired, young, old, and in between – single parents, partners with children, grandparents, physically challenged, straight and gay – we appreciate all of the gifts they bring to our religious community.
 We are a Welcoming Congregation.

-1st Sunday of the month after the 2nd service (NOTE: there will be no Inquiry Sunday on April 5)
+1st Sunday of the month after the 2nd service (NOTE: Inquiry Sunday will resume in September)

 Reverend Sue Redfern-Campbell has initiated a program to help religious seekers gain a better understanding of Unitarian Universalism.
 If you are a casual visitor or someone in search of a spiritual home and have questions about Unitarian Universalism or the Las Cruces church, Reverend Sue invites you to join her on the first Sunday of the month.
 You will have the opportunity to meet with her and one of our lay leaders in the minister’s office after the second service ends at 11:30 am.
 Each month, this opportunity will be announced from the pulpit and you will be able to join a lay leader in the lobby who will then accompany you to the minister’s office.